Article

 For these simulations, data from Svenska kraftnät, the authority responsible for ensuring that Sweden’s transmission system for electricity is safe, environmentally sound and cost-effective, from July 2023 was used, and the results demonstrated the need for improved cybersecurity to protect the stability and functionality of energy systems.

 Frequency deviations in the power grid can have serious societal impacts and are therefore of interest to various threat actors.
 The consequences of frequency deviations vary depending on the equipment type, but in most cases, it leads to reduced efficiency, overheating, equipment damage, and significant risk of operational disruptions.
-In industrial environments, this can mean production interruptions and increased maintenance costs, while sensitive systems in healthcare and IT face more severe consequences like system crashes and data losses.
+In industrial environments, this can mean production interruptions and increased maintenance costs, while sensitive systems in for example healthcare face more severe consequences like system crashes and data losses.
 Major frequency deviations in the power grid can potentially lead to extensive power outages and damage to vital infrastructure.

 Strengthening security requirements for a sustainable future